Overview of admissions

 We will exceptionally consider applications to groups not listed in the PhD projects website, but mostly this will not be possible due to the small size of the groups at the LMB.
 The number of successful applicants is limited by the funding – 20-30 per year, so not all the projects listed will be granted a student place.

 We ask applicants to list up to 3 potential supervisors.
-It is advisable to consider groups in related areas, since your preferred group might have many applicants in the same year.
-This is particularly useful for candidates that are invited for interview as during the process they can learn about the different groups and their lab culture to make informed decisions about their choice.
+It is advisable to consider groups in related areas, since your preferred group might have many applicants in that year.
 However, this is optional, and it is possible to apply to just one group.

 We are looking for strong candidates that will contribute to the science in the LMB and have potential as researchers.
-During the admissions process we will consider the academic record and the comments from referees as well as the research experience and achievements of the applicants.
-We are mindful that the extent of research opportunity and publications can vary a lot depending on background and undergraduate training, for example some countries have longer undergraduate courses, different master requirements, offer short courses and practical research, etc, and all these are put into context when evaluating potential.
+We consider the academic record and referees’ comments as well as the research experience of the applicants.
+However we are mindful that the extent of research opportunities can vary a lot as do the length undergraduate courses, master requirements, and all these are put into context when evaluating potential.